brainsatplay/docs/test/index.md

 # Testing WASL Interactive Demo

+## Meet your Maintainers!
+The Brains@Play Framework and [all of its its dependencies](./repos/index.md) have been released under the [AGPLv3](https://www.gnu.org/licenses/agpl-3.0.en.html) license.
+It is maintained by [Brains@Play LLC](https://brainsatplay.com) and its founding partners:

 ```javascript
 export const world = () => console.log('hello world!')
 export const friend = () => console.log('hello friend!')